Visiting artist and activist program

 What to expect

 As a Visiting Artist or Activist, you'll step into a fluid role that will form and evolve over the course of the expedition.
-We're experimenting with this concept, and hope you're up for the adventure.
+We hope you're up for the adventure.

 Unlike, say, an Artist-in-Residence program, you'll spend most of your day participating in one of our backcountry expedition, from hiking to cooking to discussions.
 Each expedition will have one or two Visiting Artists or Activists, along with six to twelve participants and two expedition leaders.
 Your equipment will be limited to what you can carry alongside your personal and group gear.
 We'll hope you find moments to engage the group in your work, and inject a spirit of creativity, reflection, and thoughtfulness into the expedition.